ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAnnotation/Protein_Classification_with_ProtTrans.md

 ---
-title: DeepGoPlus Using AI to Classify Proteins
+title: A ProtTrans Pipeline to Differentiate Kinases from Other Proteins
 layout: single
 author: Rick Masonbrink
 author_profile: true